sepehr125/bodyport/README.md

         `/clinic={clinic_id}/` - I'm adding the additional anticipation of partnering with new clinics or entities to receive data.
         This way this clinic can have its own bucket.
 We'll call the current clinic `sf_state` in this example.
-        The `clinic=` part serves the dual purpose of a) making it easy to programmatically extract the clinic ID knowing only the run path.
+        The `clinic=` part making it easy to programmatically extract the clinic ID knowing only the run path, .

         `/measurement=ecg/` is included to anticipate other biomarker data in the future.

-        `/latest/` Best practice for incoming data is for the provider to always upload into the same bucket, and our internal orchestrator (e.g. Airflow or AWS Pipeline) will listen for new data, and immediately move them into a newly bucket, uniquely named bucket, then deleting the content of `/latest/`.
+        `/latest/` Best practice for incoming data is for the provider to always upload into the same bucket, and our internal orchestrator (e.g. Airflow or AWS Pipeline) will listen for new data, and immediately move them into a newly created bucket, then deleting the content of `/latest/`.

         NB: This data structure is reproduced locally in this package under `./data`.
 However, I make the assumption that data has already been moved out of `/latest/` into a timestamped folder: